Share This Page

 Where It Comes From: The origin of this particular myth is the matter of some debate.
 Some have argued that it hails from William James, the father of American psychology, who, in an essay titled “The Powers of Men,” wrote, “as a rule men habitually use only a small part of the powers which they actually possess and which they might use under appropriate conditions,” and “we are making use of only a small part of our possible mental and physical resources.”

 Others link this neuromyth back to so-called “silent cortex” theory.
 When neurosurgeons first started stimulating parts of the brain with electrodes more than a century ago, they found only about 10 percent of the cortex resulted in visible muscle twitches.
 This led those researchers to conclude that the other 90 percent of the brain was “silent,” or “uncommitted” to a particular cognitive function.
-And further studies by Karl Lashley found that rats could learn specific tasks even after large parts of their brain had been removed—which appeared to support the idea that the brain wasn’t being used at its full capacity, too.
+Further studies by Karl Lashley found that rats could learn specific tasks even after large parts of their brain had been removed—which appeared to support the idea that the brain wasn’t being used at its full capacity.
 Today, the 10% myth persists, with blockbuster movies like “Lucy” helping to perpetuate it.
 But it isn’t limited to popular culture and sci-fi flicks: approximately 50 percent of the teachers Howard-Jones surveyed about neuromyths agreed that humans only use 10 percent of their brain capacity, as well.

 The Reality: As neuroscientists developed newer and more sophisticated tools to look at brain function, they learned that the cortex is far from “uncommitted.”
 Marcus Raichle, a neuroscientist at Washington University in St. Louis and a member of the Dana Alliance for Brain Initiatives (DABI), was one of the first scientists to suggest that, even at rest, the brain is working at full capacity.
 Since then, most neuroscientists have accepted that the brain has a so-called “default mode,” a sophisticated network of brain areas that remain active even when the brain is resting.